5 Things to Look For When Buying a Used Electric Golf Cart

 5) Is the Golf Cart Worth the Asking Price?

 One of the most important factors to consider while purchasing the used electric golf cart is the price.
 Do your local research on market prices for Golf Carts.
 Prices for Golf Carts vary depending on your location.
 More importantly, if it is an electric golf cart selling for $2000 or less, then be ready to spend an extra $800 to $2000 in future repairs for batteries and other components.
-If you sure are questioning the price you are paying for a vehicle, then we have a tool that you can use to value the golf cart based on your market here.
 You have to make sure that you get the golf cart priced from the market, so that you can negotiate with the seller for the price of the unit.
 Also, the varying degree of accessories and speed will also dictate the price of the unit.

 Overall, the goal is to determine what is best for your lifestyle.
 Our detailed guide on buying a golf cart is a good place to start.
 In addition, try to do some research and determine some accessories that you know you will want to have.
 Some accessories can be found at reasonable prices online, however some accessories can be custom and expensive like paint jobs and custom enclosures.